sjns19/everest-night-theme/README.md

 ### Note
 This theme is heavily focused towards frontend languages.
 However, most other programming languages should be supported.
-If you find color glitches for any language, please report.g
+If you find color glitches for any language, please report.